weibaozi/WinConnect/Receiver/README.md

 ## Notes

-- Make sure the sender program is running and connected to the receiver before running the receiver program.
 - The receiver program listens for incoming connections on port `8080`.
 Modify the code to change the listening port as needed.
 - The program notifies the user when a connection is established and when the file transfer is in progress.
 - The received file is saved in the same directory with the name provided by the sender.